Should we colourize images and what are the ethics of colourizing images? I discuss with you these topics and more in this blog post.

 Everyday scenes of almost banal nature.
 A train passing over a bridge for example.
 Why would anyone want to colour that?
 I chose to colour this image of a train because of that very reason.
 Not a huge amount was known about it, it was not a significant event, just a great photo.
 This type of photo is complex to colour.
 I had to research where it was, what type of natural rock occurred and its colour, the trees that grew, the colours of those leaves and the season and lighting.
 Everything about the image was researched and pegged down before it was coloured.

 Not one colour added because it “looked nice”.
 It is not an image that will go viral or one that speaks of Historical anguish or torment.
 Just a great photo that needed colour to tell the story of the seasons of change and two little boys watching a train with their indefeasibly large bicycles.

-One more photo that drew my attention my attention was this image.
+One more photo that drew my attention was this image.

 Another image crying out for colour to tell the story.
 Researched for location, flora, type of boat and canopy and season.
 I meticulously coloured this image over the course of a week.
 Why? not for fun! but for historical interest and exercise in the preservation of a story that needed to be told.
 The day now looks hot and hazy and the folks stopping for some lunch look like they are benefiting from the shade.
 In black and white this is more difficult to appreciate.

 Next time you see images as “click-bait” appearing in your streams, look long and hard at those images and think to yourself, did they need colouring?
 Were these images around at the time, colour photos anyway?
 What is the real purpose for colouring these images, click-bait or some other genuine historical reason?

 Here is another colourized image with much research.
 This one is a “Swimmers on Belle Isle 1903“.
 Make up your own mind if it is click-bait or a labour of love for the histories sake and share your thoughts in the comments section.

 Original Black and White image source Shorpy.com